 documents element will then be empty.

-If the consignment is going via a postal carrier and has a value of 270
+If the consignment is going by means of a postal carrier and has a value of 270

-If the consignment is going via DHL, then a waybill is generated.
+If the consignment is going by DHL, a waybill is generated.

 If the carrier integration supports paperless trade, the